esper-io/dev-docs/docs/home/pythonsdk.md

 python setup.py install
 ```

-> You need not install setuptools separately, they are packaged along with the downloaded library
+> You do not need to install setuptools separately since they are packaged along with the downloaded library

 ## Usage